limelier/genetic-turtles/README.md

 It served as the implementation side of my bachelor's thesis.
 As it turned out, my attempts never produced very successful results, but I thought the program itself may be worth publishing.

 Thank you to my coordinating professor, Lect.
-Dr. Croitoru Eugen, for his guidance with this project.
+Dr. Croitoru Eugen, for their guidance with this project.

 ## Working constraints
 The robots are specifically inspired by the [turtles from ComputerCraft](https://www.computercraft.info/wiki/Turtle), a